These are the three points where founders get stuck. Here's how Bandos moves you through each one.

 Before you hire a developer or open Figma, AI reviewers challenge your concept from every angle your team might miss.
 Spot the fatal flaw now, not after three months of building.

 Most founders only hear objections after launch.
 Bandos surfaces them while you can still change direction for free.
+And when assumptions need real-world proof, generate a customer validation survey to get direct feedback before the pressure-test even begins.

 Built for agencies running client workshops, distributed product teams, and founders building alone.